 Explore The Amazing Free Galleries And Museums In Washington DC

 One of my favourite things about Washington DC is how many great museums and galleries there are… and even better, pretty much all of them are free!

-In just a few days we visited several of the top galleries in the city, so here are the ones I’d recommend.
+In just a couple of days we visited several of the top galleries in the city, so here are the ones I’d recommend.